Silkworm satay? Singapore approves insects as food - KESQ

 (CNN) — In the mood for silkworm satay?
 Or how about nasi lemak served up with some crispy crickets on the side?

-“With immediate effect, SFA will allow the import of insects and insect products belonging to species that have been assessed to be of low regulatory concern,” the agency said in the release.
+“With immediate effect, SFA will allow the import of insects and insect products belonging to species that have been assessed to be of low regulatory concern,” the Singapore Food Agency (SFA) said in its release.

 Insects approved by the SFA include locusts, grasshoppers, mealworms and several species of beetle.
 “These insects and insect products can be used for human consumption or as animal feed for food-producing animals,” SFA said, adding that insects could not be “harvested from the wild.”